 THIS DATE IN HISTORY: Feb.
 28

-Exactly four years later, Selanne, now with the Mighty Ducks of Anaheim, scores his 200th NHL goal and becomes the first NHL player to score against 25 teams in one season when he scored in a 4-1 road win against the Washington Capitals.
+Exactly four years later, Selanne, now with the Mighty Ducks of Anaheim, scores his 200th NHL goal in a 4-1 road win against the Washington Capitals.

 Video: Teemu Selanne scored record 76 goals as rookie

 1929: The Chicago Blackhawks are shut out for an NHL-record eighth consecutive game.
-But they don't go home empty-handed: Blackhawks goaltender Charlie Gardiner matches New York's John Ross Roach in a scoreless tie at Chicago.
+But they don't go home empty-handed: Blackhawks goalie Charlie Gardiner matches New York's John Ross Roach in a game that ends 0-0 at Chicago.
 Roach sets a Rangers record with his 13th shutout of the season.

 1960: The United States wins its first hockey gold medal at the Winter Olympics by scoring six goals in the third period to defeat Czechoslovakia 9-4 in its final game at Squaw Valley, California.
-The U.S. trails 4-3 after two periods, but Roger Christian scores three times in the third; his brother, Bill Christian, assists on two of the three goals.
-Bill's son, Dave Christian, follows in his father's footsteps by helping the 1980 U.S. "Miracle On Ice" team win gold at Lake Placid, New York, 20 years later.
+The U.S. trails 4-3 after two periods, but Roger Christian scores three times in the third; his brother, Bill Christian, assists on two of the three.
+Bill's son, Dave Christian, follows in his father's footsteps by helping the 1980 U.S. "Miracle On Ice" team win gold at the Lake Placid Olympics 20 years later.

 1963: Andy Bathgate scores three goals for his fourth NHL hat trick in the Rangers' 6-1 victory against the Blackhawks at Chicago Stadium.
 Bathgate becomes the first player in Rangers history (and the 10th in NHL history) to score 250 goals.